Fountainhead: the book

 This is the 1959 Signet paperback, possibly the one I read.
 I have no memory of the physical book, except for the red edging on the pages; I know it was a paperback.
 I probably picked it up at a used bookstore in downtown Columbus, a place I haunted for science-fiction paperbacks and old comic books.
 Maybe the paperback I took home that day was the 1959 Signet edition pictured above.
 I know I read it in seventh grade; I was impressed and saw no problems with what author Ayn Rand called Objectivism.

 One personal epiphany I took away from Rand's book was the contrast between Objectivism and the rituals of the Catholic Mass, the one where they turn bread and wine into the flesh and blood of Jesus Christ and then consume the magical stuff.
-At one point in the new English version of the Mass—mandated by the liberal Pope John the Twenty-third and his Vatican Council—we'd say a mantra three times in succession that started with the line Oh Lord I am not
+At one point in the new English version of the Mass—mandated by liberal Pope John the Twenty-third and his Vatican Council—we'd say a mantra three times in succession that started with the line Oh Lord I am not

 worthy

 (accompanied by the beating of our breasts).
 Rand made me begin to think about that: why was I using that phrase?
+Not worthy,

-This question came at the same moment that I was reading a novel by H.G.
+(This question came at the same moment that I was reading a novel by H.G.
 Wells; I'm not sure which book, though it wasn't one of the more foundational sci-fi novels.
 At some point in my reading I realized that Wells was an atheist.
-The near-simultaneous realizations that the Catholic ritual was something I could not believe and that my favorite author was an atheist was enough to turn me towards the light.
+The near-simultaneous realizations that the Catholic ritual was something I could not believe and that my favorite author was an atheist was enough to turn me towards the light.)

 I flirted with the GOP myself in high school.
 I was briefly in the Teenage Young Republican Club; my dad was a Republican office-holder and it seemed like what I should do.
 I thought it might help me socially (i.e. meet girls).
 At one of the pool parties I realized I was not with people who were going to be my friends.
 I don't remember what triggered these feelings but I left the group and never went back.
 Around the same time I attended a debate at Ohio State University between two guys from the YAF (Young Americans for Freedom) and the SDS (Students for a Democratic Society).
 The topic was mostly Vietnam, and I found myself nodding my head with every point made by the supposedly radical SDS guy.
 In contrast the YAF fellows weren't making a lot of sense, dressed like Mormon missionaries, and seemed bitter and angry.
 I began to realize what a conservative was, and to know that I wasn't one.